jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 service providers consider an attack which occurred in September 2023\.
-A leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hoursas required by federal regulationsor track their transported inventory.6
+A leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hours—as required by federal regulations—or track their transported inventory.6
-In response, the company hired external cybersecurity experts to investigate the attack and applied for a waiver from the US Federal Motor Carrier Safety Administration to allow truckers to use paper logs until service was restored.7
+In response, the company hired external cybersecurity experts to investigate the attack and applied for a waiver from the US Federal Motor Carrier Safety Administration to allow truckers to use paper logs until ‌ service was restored.7
 Almost three weeks passed before the company was able to resolve the issue,